pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 The 𝑥 is an 𝑛<sup>𝑥</sup> – dimensional vector.
 The parameters of logistic regression are 𝑤, which is also an 𝑛<sup>𝑥</sup> – dimensional vector together with 𝑏 wich is a real number.

-Given an input 𝑥 and the parameters  𝑤 and 𝑏, how do we generate the output 𝑦̂, One thing we could try, that doesn’t work, would be to have: 𝑦̂ = 𝑤<sup>𝑇</sup>𝑥 + 𝑏 which is a linear function of the input and in fact, this is what we use if we were doing Linear Regression.
+Given an input 𝑥 and the parameters  𝑤 and 𝑏, how do we generate the output 𝑦̂, One thing we could try, that doesn’t work, would be to have: 𝑦̂ = 𝑤<sup>𝑇</sup>𝑥 + 𝑏 which is a linear function of the input and in fact, this is what we use if we were doing **Linear Regression**.

 However, this is not a very good algorithm for binary classification, because we want 𝑦̂ to be the chance that 𝑦 is equal to 1, so 𝑦̂ should be between 0 and 1.